getbubblenow/bubble-docs/vpn_instructions/macosx_vpn.md

-  * Download and install WireGuard from the Mac App Store: https://itunes.apple.com/us/app/wireguard/id1451685025?ls=1&mt=12
+  * Download and install WireGuard from the [Mac App Store](https://itunes.apple.com/us/app/wireguard/id1451685025?ls=1&mt=12)
   * Login to your Bubble
   * Navigate to the Devices screen
   * In the "Add Device" section, enter a name for your Mac system and click or tap the "Add" button to add it.